hirrolot/poica/README.md

  - Add built-in ADTs and operations with them: `Res`, `Maybe`, `Either`, `Pair`.
  - Change the interface of the `try` macro to make it more convenient for working with `Res`.
+ - Allow specifying attributes on ADTs and their items (probably a breaking change).
  - Add a library of wrappers for common libraries (see [issue #1](https://github.com/hirrolot/poica/issues/1)).
  - Add a library for type-driven JSON (de)serialization (see [serde-json]).
  - Add a library for type-driven command-line argument parsing (see [clap]).